Pest inspection: Is it a requirement to get a mortgage?

 Close-up image of a pest inspection officer holding a clipboard.

 Whether you’re a new or longtime homeowner, you don’t want pests in your home.
-After all, they can cause serious damage and even disease.
+Pests can cause serious damage to a property if not treated quickly.
+This includes rats, cockroaches, and ever-dreaded termites.
+Termites alone are a massive financial risk, with the average cost of termite damage repairs reaching approximately $3,000.

-Fortunately, a pest inspection can quickly indicate whether you have an infestation problem.
-Unlike a home inspection that evaluates the property’s overall condition, a pest inspection focuses on detecting any signs of insects or rodents, so you can respond accordingly.
+Fortunately, a professional pest inspection is designed to identify visible signs of an infestation.
+Unlike a home inspection, which evaluates the property’s overall condition, a pest inspection focuses on detecting any signs of insects or rodents so you can respond accordingly.

-Read on to learn more about pest inspections, how they work, and when they’re required.
+Read on to learn more about pest inspections, how they work, and when they’re required to secure your mortgage.

 What is a pest inspection?

-A pest inspection is a special home examination that searches for insects or rodents that could cause damage or health risks.
-For example, termites silently eat away at wood and weaken a home’s structure.
-Meanwhile, rats can spread diseases.
+A pest inspection is a specialized home examination designed to find insects or rodents that could cause structural damage or pose health risks.
+While a general inspector looks at the "big picture," a pest professional focuses on the details that often go unseen.
+For example, termites can silently eat away at wood and weaken a home’s structure, while rats can damage wiring.

 See what you qualify for